slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 along the diary entries that pertained to my impressions of this exuberant nation, there appeared notes where I recorded whatever I felt which was primal and foul.
-I proceeded to exclude nothing, and if so much as a hint of wickedness appeared before me inner eye, I recorded it with haste and crudity.
+I proceeded to exclude nothing, and if so much as a hint of wickedness appeared before my inner eye, I recorded it with haste and crudity.
 This process continued to the point that I began to scare myself.
 Now I deem it natural that a person undergoing such process would tend to identify with the new material which appears before their mind, but at that moment this identification